 Things to Do in New Orleans

-Muffaleta at Central Grocery – There are many options for a muffuletta in town, but one of the favorites is at this family-owned Italian grocery store.
-Fresh sesame bread packed with salami, mortadella, ham, mozzarella and provolone a generous serving of marinaded olive salad.
+Central Grocery.
+There are many options for a muffuletta in New Orleans.
+One of the favorites is at this family-owned Italian grocery store.
+Fresh sesame bread loaded with salami, mortadella, ham, mozzarella and provolone a generous serving of marinaded olive salad.

 Self Guided Garden District Tour – After lunch, walk off those martinis and go on a self guided tour of the Garden District.
 Pick up a brochure at Commander’s Palace and start your tour there and learn about the interesting history of the Victorian building.

 Audubon Zoo’s White Alligator – You can see alligators all day in Louisiana, but the chances of seeing a white alligator in the wild is slim to none.
 According to the Audubon Nature Institute, out of five million American alligators, there are fewer than 15 with the genetic condition that makes them white.
 Seeing this rare alligator was one of the highlights of our trip to New Orleans.